thr0n/clojure2flink/README.md

 ## Available features

 - Create and configure a Flink `StreamExecutionEnvironment`
 - Add a custom `DataSource`, a text file, a `java.util.Collection` or Socket Text Stream to your environment
-- Print your Stream to `stdout` or into a text- or csv-file.
+- Print your Stream to `stdout` or into a text- or csv-file
-- Apply transformations on your data stream like `MapFunction`, `FlatMapFunction` or `FilterFunction`.
+- Apply transformations on your data stream like `MapFunction`, `FlatMapFunction` or `FilterFunction`
-- Key your stream using a `KeySelector`.
+- Key your stream using a `KeySelector`
 - Make use of the `FlinkKafkaConsumer09` and the `FlinkKafkaProducer09`.
-Perform read and write operations on Kafka clusters!
+Perform read and write operations on Kafka clusters
 - Execute your Flink jobs

 ## Usage